 - The dependent variable is the variable that the researcher then measures.

-By doing this, psychologists can see if making changes to the independent variable results in some type of change in the dependent variable.
+By doing this, psychologists can see if changing the independent variable results in some type of change in the dependent variable.

-However, let’s imagine that Sarah is also interested in learning if sleep deprivation impacts the driving abilities of men and women differently.
+However, let’s imagine that she is also interested in learning if sleep deprivation impacts the driving abilities of men and women differently.
 She has just added a second independent variable of interest (sex of the driver) into her study, which now makes it a factorial design.

-The number of digits tells you how many in independent variables (IVs) there are in an experiment while the value of each number tells you how many levels there are for each independent variable.
+The number of digits tells you how many independent variables (IVs) there are in an experiment, while the value of each number tells you how many levels there are for each independent variable.

 An interaction is a result in which the effects of one experimental manipulation depends upon the experimental manipulation of another independent variable.

 The researchers note that the effects of the memory drug are more pronounced with the simple memory tasks, but not as apparent when it comes to the complex tasks.
 In this 3×2 factorial design, there is an interaction effect between the drug dosage and the complexity of the memory task.

 So if researchers are manipulating two or more independent variables, how exactly do they know which effects are linked to which variables?